FESTIVAL DETAILS

 All singers are required to wear a festival shirt during the day and concert.

-Guest choir performance pieces must be by female composers.
+Guest choir performance pieces must feature songs highlighting text.

 Guest choirs will be selected on a first-come, first-served basis.
-To be considered, please complete the short application form below by February 15th.
+To be considered, please complete the short application form below.

 Join us in building lifelong connections and sharing your music with a new audience!